The contact process with fitness on random trees

-Having a result under the latter condition and combining it with Theorem \ref{teo_exptail}, would give us the complete characterisation on the existence of a phase transition of the contact process on Galton-Watson trees with fitness.
-Nonetheless, this problem requires different techniques to those developed here and is currently on-going research. \end{remark}
+In general, it is not clear what the correct moment condition is to give a complete characterization of when a phase transition exists.
+We believe that this problem requires different techniques to those developed here and is currently on-going research. \end{remark}

 {\bf Main ideas of proofs.} In this section, we give a short overview of the proofs of the main theorems before giving the full proofs.